Ashmin-Bhujel/revisiting-javascript-2025/README.md

 - [x] Inner Workings of JavaScript
 - [x] Control Flow in JavaScript
 - [x] Loops in JavaScript
-- [ ] Higher Order Array Loops in JavaScript
+- [x] Higher Order Array Loops in JavaScript
+- [ ] DOM in JavaScript